bcasavilca/bcasavilca/README.md

-- 👋 Olá, Sou @bcasavilca
+👋 Hi, I'm @bcasavilca
-- 👀 Estou buscando uma oportunidade de trabalho como desenvolvedor, atualmente estou praticando muito PHP, mysql, html, css e javascript.
+👀 I'm looking for a job opportunity as a developer, currently practicing a lot of PHP, MySQL, HTML, CSS, and JavaScript.
-- 📫 meu email bcasavilca@yahoo.com
+📫 My email is bcasavilca@yahoo.com

 <!---
 bcasavilca/bcasavilca is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.